first heard of Niall Ferguson when reading his columns in the LA Times. A historian

 largest stock market

-bubbles with his "Mississippi Company" scheme.
+bubbles in history with his "Mississippi Company" scheme.
 I had never even heard of this financial bubble and subsequent bust,

 it improverished the French royalty for generations afterward.
 Ferguson doesn't say so, but perhaps this economic